Kyoto Protocol: Views on the flexibility mechanisms

 One of the arguments made in favour of the flexibility mechanisms is that they can reduce the costs incurred by Annex I Parties in meeting their Kyoto commitments.
 Criticisms of flexibility have, for example, included the ineffectiveness of emissions trading in promoting investment in non-fossil energy sources, and adverse impacts of CDM projects on local communities in developing countries.

-Philosophy

-As the Kyoto Protocol seeks to reduce environmental pollutants while at the same time altering the freedoms of some citizens.